 What makes these easy is that I use a hand-held mandolin that cuts both the potatoes and zucchini into super-thin slices in a few minutes.
 If you’re slicing by hand, try to make the slices as thin as you can.

 The dish is lower in fat because I use 2% milk instead of cream or half-and-half.
 It still ends up pretty creamy because of the starch released from the potatoes.
 Always use russet (the basic, tan Idaho-type potatoes) in this recipe.
-I discovered the hard way that red potatoes are waxy and don’t release much starch.
-I often use I Can’t Believe It’s Not Butter instead of butter to cut the fat even further.
-But you can definitely use regular butter if you prefer.
+Red potatoes are waxy and don’t release much starch.

 Once you’ve got the zucchini and potatoes in those nice thin slices, pile them in layers, sprinkling them with salt, pepper, dried onion flakes and a few dots of butter before adding another layer.
-It’s probably best to end up with the potatoes at the top, if you don’t want to broadcast the zucchini’s presence.
+It’s best to end up with the potatoes at the top, if you don’t want to broadcast the zucchini’s presence.
 Then pour 1 1/2 cups of milk, or fat-free half-and-half, over the slices.
-Don’t be dismayed if it seems like there’s too much zucchini and potato; they do “cook down,” as the zucchini sheds a lot of moisture.
-Don’t leave out the onions; they add flavor.
-If you have fresh onions or chives, use them instead of the dried flakes.
+Don’t be dismayed if it seems like there’s too much zucchini and potato; they “cook down,” as the zucchini sheds a lot of moisture.
 You may also want to add a little garlic, or sprinkle cheese (cheddar, gruyere or parmesan, for instance) amid the layers for a gratin.
 (The difference between scalloped potatoes and potatoes au gratin?
 Au gratin potatoes are cheesy.)

 Most scalloped potato recipes call for an hour of baking, but I’m usually short on time.
 So I pop the dish in the microwave for 10-12 minutes to get the cooking started.
-Then I stir the slices around to make sure they get evenly covered with the milk, sprinkle on the cheese/breadcrumb mixture, and place the dish in the oven at 350 degrees.
 The thinly sliced veggies are fork-tender in about 25-30 minutes.
 If you turn the heat up higher, the sauce is likely to boil over and leave a mess in the oven.
 If your casserole dish has a lid, use it the first 5 minutes of microwave cooking, then take it off to let moisture escape.
 If you choose to cook it totally in the oven, cover it with foil or a lid for the first 10 minutes, then remove it once the milk starts getting bubbly.
+Add the bread crumb/cheese mixture near the end of baking time to let them get crisp.

 I mentioned something about the zucchini to my husband, Kim, as we were eating this dish last week.
 “There’s really zucchini in this?” he asked.
 Stealth mission accomplished.